gwacter-zz/sdncon2016/hardware/README.md

 # Hardware on the day

-Participants are welcome to bring their own equipment and we will do our best to provide Internet access via our wifi and a local switch.
+We have providing *SEVEN* pre-built development testbeds built around Raspberry PIs and Zodiac FX switches.

-However, we have providing a hardware development testbed built around Raspberry PIs and Zodiac FX switches.
+We will also have some other equipment but we strongly suggest that you use our pre-built environment.
+Depending upon numbers of people on the day, we may suggest individual participants combine together into a team to share a testbed.